-Chapter 1: Vision and Core Concepts
+• Chapter 1: Vision and Core Concepts

 - Page 12: The Master Plan offers three possible population growths; moderate, strong, and aggressive.
 Amend the Plan to select growth at the aggressive.
 Option as a priority goal.
-Richmond cannot afford to consider moderate growth nor strong. - Page 14, Figure 6: The Oak Grove-Bellemeade communities are just beginning to face realtors' speculative sales and increases in property values although vacancy, code violations, and abandonment is shown in the Figure#6 map on pg.
+Richmond cannot afford to consider moderate growth nor strong. - Page 14, Figure 6: The Oak Grove-Bellemeade communities are just beginning to face realtors' speculative sales and increases in property values - although vacancy, code violations, and abandonment is shown in the Figure#6 map on pg.
 14. Buffered by Route1 and Commerce Rd., this is an ideal first-time homeowners' neighborhood where many long term seniors still live on fixed incomes.
-A special node for retainage of single family home owners is needed with a protected buffer of neighborhood mix-use on the Southside of Commerce Rd. and industrial and institutional on the Northside of Commerce Rd. - Page 30: That Primary Next Steps on page 30 of the Richmond 300 (and throughout the plan as appropriate) be amended to add: Jackson Ward Community Plan: Develop a community overlay plan with the entire Jackson Ward community and related stakeholders to reconnect this historically Black neighborhood, preserve its historic and architectural integrity and manage potential involuntary displacement and inclusive housing. - o Page 32, Primary Next Steps: - Small Area Plan: Complete and adopt the Shockoe Small Area Plan (which is under development), as an element of Richmond 300 (Goal 1).
-(Add:) The Shockoe Small Area Plan will govern heights, density, and design in Shockoe Bottom.
+A special node for retainage of single family home owners is needed with a protected buffer of neighborhood mix-use on the Southside of Commerce Rd. and industrial and institutional on the Northside of Commerce Rd. - Page 30: That Primary Next Steps on page 30 of the Richmond 300 (and throughout the plan as appropriate) be amended to add: Jackson Ward Community Plan & Overlay District: Develop a small area plan and design overlay district with the entire Jackson Ward community and related stakeholders to reconnect this historically Black neighborhood, preserve its historic and architectural integrity and manage potential involuntary displacement and inclusive housing. - Page 32, Primary Next Steps: - Small Area Plan: Complete and adopt the Shockoe Small Area Plan (which is under development), as an element of Richmond 300 (Goal 1).
+(Add:) The Shockoe Small Area Plan will serve as the City's chief reference for developing rules to govern building height, land use intensity, density, and design in Shockoe Bottom.
 Amend the Future Land Use map in accordance with the Shockoe Small Area Plan. - Rezoning: Rezone the Shockoe area in alignment with the (Add:) Shockoe Small Area Plan to allow appropriate growth while also protecting and enhancing significant historic sites (Goal 1). - Page 51, Figure 8: To increase businesses and job growth, destination mixed-use is requested on all of Route 1 and Chamberlayne, Midlothian and Hull now recommended for corridor mixed use. - Page 51, Figure 8: Broad Street West, from Downtown to the Henrico county line, should be amended to be corridor mixed-use, not destination mixed-use.
 Add Mechanicsville and Forest Hill to corridor mixed-use).